Parish of the Exaltation of the Holy Cross, Niš

-The Franciscan Sisters of the Slovenian province, who came in 1935 at the invitation of pastor Srećko Perić, at the time of the Belgrade Archbishop Rafael Rodić, also served in the parish.
-Up to 1947 they had a kindergarten, and from the very beginning, they worked in a hospital as well as in the parish.
-In recent times sisters of the Holy Cross, who stayed in Knez Selo and worked in a local sanatorium also left.
-Fra Ilija Piplica was the pastor until 13 September 1991, when due to illness he leaves the parish.
+The Franciscan Sisters of the Slovenian province, who came in 1935 at the invitation of parish priest Srećko Perić and during service of the Belgrade Archbishop Rafael Rodić, also served in the parish.
+Up to 1947, they had a kindergarten, and from the very beginning, they worked in a hospital as well as in the parish.
+Sisters of the Holy Cross, who stayed in Knez Selo and worked in a local sanatorium, also left recently.
+Friar Ilija Piplica was the parish priest until 13 September 1991, when he leaves the parish due to illness.
 Pastoral leadership of the parish was again handed over to the care of the Archdiocese of Belgrade.
-Fr.
-Antun Pečar was appointed the new pastor and he first celebrated Holy Mass on 16 September 1991 in the parish church of the Sacred Heart.
+Rev. Antun Pečar was appointed the new parish priest and he celebrated first Holy Mass on 16 September 1991 in the parish church of the Sacred Heart of Jesus.

-Land for this church was bought during the time of the Turk reign.
-Funds were raised by the Archbishop of Prizren, Bugareli.
-Turks did not allow building the Catholic church in Niš.
-It was built only after Niš was liberated from Turks, after the completion of the Belgrade-Niš railway in 1884 when the town had 200 permanent Catholic residents.
-Upon the arrival of the second Catholic priest, Willibald Czock to Niš in 1885, the first “Catholic little church, house and school” were built in town.
+A plot of land for this church was bought during the Ottoman rule.
+The funds were raised by the Archbishop of Prizren, Bugareli.
+Turks did not allow building the Catholic Church in Niš.
+It was built after Niš had been liberated from Turks, after the completion of the Belgrade-Niš railway in 1884 when the town had 200 permanent Catholic residents.
+Upon the arrival of the second Catholic priest Willibald Czock to Niš in 1885, the first “Catholic church, house and school” were built in town.
 Almost four decades later, in 1925, the church was renovated and expanded and a tower was built next to it.
-Some time later, in 1934, catholic church in Jug Bogdanova street got one more floor.
+In 1934, Catholic Church in Jug Bogdanova Street got one more floor.
 This project was carried out by Julijan Djupon, an architect from Niš.
-In 1992 during the service of Rev. Antun Pečar, at the meeting of the Parish Council in the presence of the Belgrade Archbishop Franc Perko, decision was made to build a new and bigger church.
-The suggested architect was Mr. Zoran Marković.
+In 1992, during the service of Rev. Antun Pečar and at the meeting of the parish Council in the presence of the Belgrade Archbishop Franc Perko, decision was made to build a new and bigger church.
+Mr. Zoran Marković was chosen to be an architect.
 And so the construction began.

 Church of Exaltation of the Holy Cross